huggingface/blog/tapex.md

 Why use programs such as SQL queries rather than natural language sentences as a source for pre-training?
 The greatest advantage is that the diversity and scale of programs can be systematically guaranteed, compared to uncontrollable natural language sentences.
 Therefore, we can easily synthesize a diverse, large-scale, and high-quality pre-training corpus by sampling SQL queries.

-You can try the trained neural SQL executor in 🤗transformers as below:
+You can try the trained neural SQL executor in 🤗 Transformers as below:

 ```python
 from transformers import TapexTokenizer, BartForConditionalGeneration